Kodular/Documentation/docs/guides/hello-world.md

 You can transfer the APK onto the Android device and you can install your own app on the device!

-!!! success "Yay !"
+!!! success "Yay!"
-    That's it !!
+    That's it!
 You have successfully built your first app with _Kodular_.